HopLittleBunny/WorkReads/privacy.md

 Follows

+Time spent reading or viewing content

 Reading activity patterns

 Private notes created within the app

-These signals are linked to your account and are used only to refine relevance and improve system performance.
+These signals are linked to your account and are used only to refine relevance scoring and improve system performance.

+WorkReads does not use this data for advertising or cross-app tracking.

 D. Content Stored by WorkReads